Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux: Topological Phase Diagram of the interacting Hofstadter Model for Half-Integer Flux Quanta

 Comparing our results from the non-LSM clusters with the LSM cluster, the discontinuous phase transition into a topologically trivial CDW phase is less clear indicated in the LSM cluster, as the level crossings in the non-LSM clusters lead to a jump of the CDW structure factor and a change of the lowest energy ground state topology.
-In comparison, the avoided level crossing with continuous $S(\vec{K})$ and $\chi_{E}$ of the LSM cluster makes the identification of phase boundaries more challenging, as well as the fact that the change in the topology of the system can only be described by considering all quasidegenerate ground states together.
+In comparison, the avoided level crossing with continuous $S(\vec{K})$ and $\chi_{E}$ of the LSM cluster makes the identification of phase boundaries more challenging, as well as the fact that the change in the topology of the system can only be described by considering all quasi-degenerate ground states together.
+In conclusion, the increased ground state degeneracy due to the incommensurability of the checkerboard charge order with LSM clusters and the loss of rotation symmetry as well as the symmetry protected avoided crossing are finite size effects: this implies that the physics of the phase transition in the thermodynamic limit is more adequately described by non-LSM clusters, which clearly indicate a first order transition.